samuelvara/News-Sentiment-Analysis/README.md

 ### *I used BERT based Model, DistilBART, BART, T5, CamelBERT and I found that RoBERTa gave the most confident results*

-### NLTK (VADER) and TextBlob:
-Both packages rely on a rules-based sentiment analyzer.
-It, therefore, attaches a positive or negative rating to certain words (ex. horrible has a negative association), pays attention to negation if it exists, and returns values based on these words.
-This tends to work fine, and has the advantage of being simple and extremely fast, but has some weaknesses.

-As sentences get longer, more neutral words exist, and therefore, the overall score tends to normalize more towards neutral as well (or does it)

 ### roBERTa:
 This is a roBERTa-base model trained on ~124M tweets from January 2018 to December 2021, and finetuned for sentiment analysis with the TweetEval benchmark.
 The original roBERTa-base model can be found here and the original reference paper is TweetEval.
 This model is suitable for English.